 On June 15 of 2012, President Barack Obama announced Deferred Action for Childhood Arrivals (DACA).
 As of August 2012, eligible undocumented youth can submit their DACA applications to U.S. Citizenship and Immigration Services (USCIS).
 Those approved, receive temporary relief from deportation and work authorization.
 We have a number of resources to help you learn more about DACA and the application processes related to DACA.
+Also, don’t miss out on the latest immigration-related news, including what may happen to DACA under a Trump presidency, check out our News page.

 NOTE: Please use the comment section on this page as a general discussion forum to share your experience, questions, and/or concerns related to DACA (including initial and renewal applications), as well as Advance Parole.